zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 });
 ~~~

-Typically, we would expect to page to update with some random data, every time we set `container.innerHTML` in the `render` method.
+Typically, we would expect the page to update with some random data, every time we set `container.innerHTML` in the `render` method.

 What happens is quite different, though.
-We will see something similar to the following on the console:
+We will see something similar to the following on the console…

 ~~~
 set innerHTML to: "<h1>1.-0.9955066846723479</h1>"